Butte County Master Gardeners

 Become a Butte County Master Gardener

 As part of our training program, applicants attend a 19-week series of classes in plant science, soils, water management, vegetable gardening, entomology, integrated pest management, home orchard, turf grass, oaks, fire safety, pathology, weeds, pest control and more.
 Classes are taught by experts in their fields, including Cooperative Extension Advisors, Specialists and faculty from Universities and colleges.
 The classes are meant to prepare you for your work as a Master Gardener Volunteer.
 After passing a written examination and completing a minimum of 50 hours of volunteer service, the Master Gardener is certified.
 To maintain your affiliation with the University Master Gardeners, you need to complete 12 hours of continuing education yearly and continue to volunteer 25 hours per year.
+Classes are held every other year with the next class starting in January 2016.

 |Visit or Call the Hotline